XimeraProject/.github/profile/README.md

 ### Online Deployment

 Once you have some content, you will probably want to see how it works online.
-Currently, we only deploy from a single server.
-As part of our work, we seek to make this process seamless.
+At this point we have a prelimiarly deploy process via Docker.
+Complete instructions will be up soon, but unilt then, we advise you contact the Ximera developers at `ximera@math.osu.edu`

 ## Instructors